 The Revit software, computer systems & network will need to be better and faster; than the typical CAD workstations.
 The Revit project files will be larger; while Revit supports the benefit of several people simultaneously, accessing the same project file.

 3) Revit Training and Continued Education

 Revit's functionality and processes are far different than AutoCAD.
 Training will be required; to learn both the new software and the valuable productivity process enhancements.
-Designing a custom learning program; will expedite your Revit implementation plan --that is specific to your firm's staff and projects.
-You'll improve your Return-On-Investment by rolling out Revit faster, on more projects.
+Designing a custom learning program; will expedite your Revit implementation plan; that is specific to your firm's staff and projects.
+You'll also improve your organization's Return-On-Investment by rolling out Revit faster, on more projects.